-The following assets are exposed to credit risk: cash and cash equivalents, restricted cash and cash equivalents and amounts receivable.
-The Company maintains all of its cash and cash equivalents and restricted cash and cash equivalents invested in demand deposits and short-term instruments at a major Canadian financial institution and a major United States of America financial institution.
+The following assets are exposed to credit risk: cash, restricted cash and cash equivalents and amounts receivable.
+The Company maintains all of its cash and restricted cash and cash equivalents invested in demand deposits and short-term instruments at a major Canadian financial institution and a major United States of America financial institution.
 Most of these amounts are not insured but depend upon the general creditworthiness of the institution.
 The Company believes that exposure to credit risk is low.